IT Focus Area: Security

 Mobile Device Security in the Workplace: 5 Key Risks and a Surprising Challenge

-As smartphones and tablets become constant companions, cyber attackers are using every avenue available to break into them.
+As smartphones and tablets become constant companions, hackers are seeking every avenue available to break into them.
 Many people expect that iPhone or Android devices are secure by default, when in reality it is up to the user to make security configuration changes.
 With the right (inexpensive) equipment, hackers can gain access to a nearby mobile device in less than 30 seconds and either mirror the device and see everything on it, or install malware that will enable them to siphon data from it at their leisure.

 Chief information security officers (CISOs) and other security executives are finding that the proliferation of mobile devices and cloud services present a significant barrier to effective breach response.
 In order to secure the corporate data passing through or residing on mobile devices, it is imperative to fully understand the issues they present.